1. Information We Collect

 Exigence operates internationally and may process your information, or store it using cloud infrastructure providers, outside your country of residence, including outside the EEA.
 We or our infrastructure providers may decide to transfer information to a different jurisdiction, at our or their sole discretion.

-With respect to transfers from the EEA to non-EEA countries with respect to which there is no adequacy decision of the European Commission or with respect to transfers to a US organization which is not registered under the Privacy Shield, we implement standard contractual clauses as approved by the European Commission, and other appropriate solutions to address cross-border transfers as required or permitted by Articles 46 and 49 of the General Data Protection Regulation.
+With respect to transfers from the EEA to non-EEA countries with respect to which there is no adequacy decision of the European Commission, we implement standard contractual clauses as approved by the European Commission, and other appropriate solutions to address cross-border transfers as required or permitted by Articles 46 and 49 of the General Data Protection Regulation.
 Where required by such laws, you may request a copy of the suitable mechanisms we have in place by contacting us.

 10. Privacy Rights in Other Jurisdictions